bostrot/wsl2-distro-manager/README.md

 <details>
 <summary>Install a nightly build</summary>

-The last build can be found as artificats in the "releaser" workflow or via [this link](https://nightly.link/bostrot/wsl2-distro-manager/workflows/releaser/main/wsl2-distro-manager-nightly-archive.zip).
+The last build can be found as artifacts in the "releaser" workflow or via [this link](https://nightly.link/bostrot/wsl2-distro-manager/workflows/releaser/main/wsl2-distro-manager-nightly-archive.zip).
 If you rather prefer an unsigned `msix` you can also use [this link](https://nightly.link/bostrot/wsl2-distro-manager/workflows/releaser/main/wsl2-distro-manager-nightly-msix.zip).

 </details>